tonypdmtr/m68hc11-laser-project/README.md

 # m68hc11-laser-project
-The project is about the assembly language code that uses a laser.
+This project is about an assembly language application that uses a laser.

-For this project, the system toggles between four modes to display characters inputted from a keyboard.
-Mode 1 put characters on a Liquid Crystal Display (LCD) but also the LCD always display characters upon an interrupt, mode 2 put characters on the LCD display and through a laser to display, mode 3 outputted a test signal through the laser (a box with an “x” through it), and mode 4 displayed a spiral animation through the laser.
-Figure 2 shown below is a high-level project overview flowchart:
+The system toggles between four modes to display characters input from a keyboard.

+* Mode 1 puts characters on an LCD (Liquid Crystal Display) but also the LCD always displays characters upon an interrupt.
+* Mode 2 puts characters on the LCD and through the laser display.
+* Mode 3 outputs a test signal through the laser (a box with an "X" through it).
+* Mode 4 displays a spiral animation through the laser.

+(Assembles with latest [ASM11](http:www.aspisys.com/asm11.htm) assembler)